-All of this said, consider keeping your website bio no longer than three to five sentences.
-Run-on sentences don’t count—and avoiding this will help keep your bio readable and concise.
+All of this said, you should keep your website bio to be no longer than three sentences.
+Run-on sentences don’t count—that’ll help keep your bio short and snappy.
 Consider using first-person language to appeal to your website visitors on a more personal level.
-Third-person can read awkward and overly academic, especially for people who may be in a vulnerable position when asking for help.
+Third-person can read awkward and overly academic, especially for people who may be in a vulnerable position trying to ask for help.

 The first sentence should focus on your role, your niche audience, and high-level goals clients can expect to work on.
 Your second and third sentences should talk about your tactile and philosophical approach to reaching those goals.

 Any work you do outside of the clinical—like speaking engagements or workshops—should be included in a separate paragraph to reinforce a clear distinction from in-session work.
 At the very end, don’t be afraid to add a call-to-action sentence for your website visitors.
 This will help prompt them to know more about how to work with you, and can let them know how you prefer to communicate.

 I’m a [food relationship expert] committed to helping [women] learn how to [build healthier relationships with food and their bodies].
 My work focuses on [targeting ineffective behaviors, habits, and beliefs around food.]
 I believe in [taking a collaborative approach to helping clients reach their goals].